mspnp/aks-baseline/README.md

 ### 4. Deploy your workload

 Without a workload deployed to the cluster it will be hard to see how these decisions come together to work as a reliable application platform for your business.
-The deployment of this workload would typically follow a CI/CD pattern and may involve even more advanced deployment strategies (blue/green, etc).
+The deployment of this workload would typically follow a CI/CD pattern and may involve even more advanced deployment strategies (such as blue/green).
 The following steps represent a manual deployment, suitable for illustration purposes of this infrastructure.

 - [ ] Just like the cluster, there are [workload prerequisites to address](./08-workload-prerequisites.md)
 - [ ] [Configure AKS Ingress Controller with Azure Key Vault integration](./09-secret-management-and-ingress-controller.md)